PoshCode/PowerShellPracticeAndStyle/English.md

   Invoke-Command -ScriptBlock { Get-Service -Name BITS }
   ```

-  In the case of `(` and `)` in string expesions a space is recommended since it makes it more readable.
+  In the case of `(` and `)` in string expressions a space is recommended since it makes it more readable.

   ```PowerShell
   # Bad Spacing